bridirks/ccte-api-exposure/README.md

-# ccte-api-chemical
+# ccte-api-exposure
-Code for chemical microservice used in CCTE APIs
+Code for exposure microservice used in CCTE APIs

 Adding more details.